adrianadermon/CV/CV.md

 * The Danish National Centre for Social Research (SFI), Copenhagen, October 2012.

 ## Conference and workshop presentations

+* Paris-Uppsala Workshop on Income and Wealth, Paris, November 2018.

+* Workshop on New Developments in Intergenerational Mobility, Rotterdam, September 2018.

+* Annual Congress of the European Economic Association (EEA), Cologne, August 2018.

 * Meeting of the Society for the Study of Economic Inequality (ECINEQ), New York, July 2017.